BradleyCanty/DIY-21700-Battery-System/README.md

    - cutting wires to length and soldering them

    To save time and frustration, pre-made kits for each battery configuration are available for purchase here: [PUT LINK TO ECOMMERCE STORE HERE]
-* To make the battery system build process as simple as possible, proceed in the following order:
+### To make the battery system build process as simple as possible, proceed in the following order:
   1. Decide on a battery configuration
-  2. Build the antispark boards
+  2. Build the antispark boards: [PUT LINK TO BUILD STEPS HERE]
-  3. Build the charging station
+  3. Build the charging station: [PUT LINK TO BUILD STEPS HERE]
-  4. Build the battery
+  4. Build the battery: [PUT LINK TO BUILD STEPS HERE]
-  5. Build the vehicle adapter
+  5. Build the vehicle adapter: [PUT LINK TO BUILD STEPS HERE]

-### 1. Antispark Board Build Steps
-[COMPLETE THIS]

-### 2. Charging Station Build Steps
-[COMPLETE THIS]

-### 3. Battery Build Steps
-[COMPLETE THIS]

-### 4. Vehicle Adapter Build Steps
-[COMPLETE THIS]

 ## IMMEDIATE TO DO
 * Take pictures of build steps while building an 8s4p battery